On the allocation of multiple divisible assets to players with different utilities: The linear programming solution for 2 players

 \section{The linear programming solution for 2 players}

-For the two player case the linear programming problem can be dramatically simplified, and we provide an $O(K \log_2 K)$ complexity algorithm ($K$ is the number of commodities ).
-We show that the two players share at most a single commditiy, no matter what the ratios between the users are.
+For the two player case the linear programming problem can be dramatically simplified, and we provide an $O(K \log_2 K)$ complexity algorithm ($K$ is the number of assets).
+We show that the two players share at most a single commditiy, regardless of the ratio between the users.
 To that end let, $\alpha_{1k}=\alpha_k$, and $\alpha_{2k}=1-\alpha_k$.

 We want to solve the following optimization problem:

 \beq

 \eeq